What Is Configuration Management? How to Prevent Hardware and Software Configuration Issues

 What Is Configuration Management and Why Is It Important?

-Configuration management is the process of establishing and maintaining consistency in a product from performance to functionality to physical attributes, efficiently managing requirements, design, and operational information for both hardware and software.
+Configuration management is the process of establishing and maintaining consistency in a product from performance to functionality to physical attributes.
+Both hardware and software configuration management involve efficiently managing requirements, design, and operational information.

 Configuration management is important because system-level design is challenging.
-It is hard enough managing hardware and software development projects independently.
+It's hard enough managing hardware and software development projects independently.
 But being able to manage all the dependencies between the two disciplines — while also accounting for security concerns, scheduling, and distribution — is a very complex problem to tackle.

 Unfortunately, configuration issues between hardware and software can cost your business millions of dollars if you make a mistake in releasing incorrect software.
 Recently, a major systems provider released an embedded software update that “bricked” half the devices in their product line.
 The cost of this mistake was monumental, not only in the time and effort required to quickly release a patch to fix this issue and the cost of lost productivity, but the company’s market cap was hit severely as a result of this mistake.